cniweb/ant-contrib/docs/verifydesign.md

 </design>
 ```

-Notice in this example, if biz.xsoftware.dataaccess.XYZClass depended on biz.xsoftware.util.Util, the build would fail since that package dependency is not defined.
-Similarly, any class in biz.xsoftware.presentation cannot depend on any class in biz.xsoftware.dataaccess
+Notice in this example, if `biz.xsoftware.dataaccess.XYZClass` depended on `biz.xsoftware.util.Util`, the build would fail since that package dependency is not defined.
+Similarly, any class in `biz.xsoftware.presentation` cannot depend on any class in `biz.xsoftware.dataaccess`

-Also, notice that biz.xsoftware.presentation.Gui is allowed to depend on biz.xsoftware.util.pres.ClassInSubpackage because subpackages is set to include.
-This allows subpackages of biz.xsoftware.util to also be included in the design without having to define every subpackage.
+Also, notice that `biz.xsoftware.presentation.Gui` is allowed to depend on `biz.xsoftware.util.pres.ClassInSubpackage` because subpackages is set to include.
+This allows subpackages of `biz.xsoftware.util` to also be included in the design without having to define every subpackage.

 Lastly, notice the first line so javax and all javax subpackages can be depended on without declaring them.
 Use this sparingly though as sometimes you might want to isolate dependencies like depending on JMX to a certain package.
 For example, you may want only biz.xsoftware.management to depend on JMX and nothing else to depend on it.
 If you declare the same declaration I declared here for javax, you will not be able to guarantee that.